deepthinkit/patternlab-for-sling/README.md

     {
         "sling:resourceType" : "patternlab/components/page",
         "patternsPath" : "/apps/patternlab-demo", - root path for HTL templates
-        "headerCss" : ["/etc/designs/patternlab-demo/clientlib/css/style.css", ..], // array of links to CSS files that should be used in header of Pattern
+        "bodyTag" : "<body class=\"main\">" //optional field allowing to define body start tag with attributes "css" : ["/etc/designs/patternlab-demo/clientlib/css/style.css", ..], // array of links to CSS files that should be used in head of Pattern
-        "headerJs" : ["", ..], // array of links to JS files that should be used in header of Pattern "footerCss" : ["", ..], // array of links to CSS files that should be used in footer of Pattern "footerJs" : ["", ..]  // array of links to JS files that should be used in footer of Pattern }
+        "headerJs" : ["/etc/designs/patternlab-demo/clientlib/js/jquery.min.js"], // array of links to JS files that should be used in header of Pattern
+        "footerJs" : ["/etc/designs/patternlab-demo/clientlib/js/script.js"]  // array of links to JS files that should be used in footer of Pattern
+    }

 it can be accessed with link: